webpro-nl/knip/README.md

 ### Create a new plugin

 Getting false positives because a plugin is missing?
 Want to help out?
-Feel free to add your own plugin!
-Here's how to get started:

-    npm run create-plugin -- --name [myplugin]
+Please read more at [writing plugins][13].
+This guide also contains more details if you want to learn more about plugins and why they are useful.

 ## Compilers